suomynonaanonymous/mass_conservation_on_rails/README.md

-# mass_conservation_on_rails
+# Mass conservation on rails

-Reproducible code for "Mass Conservation on Rails -- Rethinking Physics-Informed Learning of Ice Flow Vector Fields"
+Reproducible code for "Mass Conservation on Rails -- Rethinking Physics-Informed Learning of Ice Flow Vector Fields" submission.